devs-immortal/Paradise-Lost/README.md

 ### What is Paradise Lost?

 Paradise Lost is a Skylands Dimension mod, inspired by the legendary Aether mod and looking to provide fresh adventures and fun mechanics to explore.
+Build a frame out of Bloomed Calcite, flood it with water and step through to Paradise...

+Build a cozy home in the sky, forage in new biomes for plants and resources, or go adventuring through expansive structures with unique rewards!

 Paradise Lost is designed to fit seamlessly with Vanilla progression and style, becoming accessible after players have explored both the Overworld and Nether.
-Many blocks and items can be found in and derived from resources in Paradise to be used for function and fun.
-Unique structures can be found with custom mobs for players to fight and loot to be had.
+Paradise is home to new mobs, new resources, and many functional and decorative blocks.
+Unique structures can be discovered and explored where players can discover new equipment, valuables, and more!

-You can download the mod on [Modrinth](https://modrinth.com/mod/paradise-lost), [CurseForge](https://www.curseforge.com/minecraft/mc-mods/paradise-lost), or in the [releases tab](https://github.com/devs-immortal/Paradise-Lost/releases) on Github.
+You can find the mod on [Modrinth](https://modrinth.com/mod/paradise-lost), [CurseForge](https://www.curseforge.com/minecraft/mc-mods/paradise-lost), or in the [releases tab](https://github.com/devs-immortal/Paradise-Lost/releases) on Github.

 **Soundtrack:** [Aether Reborn - Volume 1](https://sunsette.bandcamp.com/album/aether-reborn-volume-1)